Milton Sills: Biography

 Sills was born in Chicago, Illinois, into a wealthy family.
-He was the son of William Henry Sills, a successful mineral dealer, and Josephine Antoinette Troost Sills, an heiress from a prosperous banking family.
+He was the son of William Henry Sills, a successful mineral dealer, and Josephine Antoinette Troost Sills an heiress from a prosperous banking family.
 Upon completing high school, Sills was offered a one-year scholarship to the University of Chicago, where he studied psychology and philosophy.
 After graduating, he was offered a position at the university as a researcher and within several years worked his way up to become a professor at the school.

 In 1905, stage actor Donald Robertson visited the school to lecture on author and playwright Henrik Ibsen and suggested to Sills that he try his hand at acting.
 On a whim, Sills agreed and left his teaching career to embark on a stint in acting.
 Sills joined Robertson's stock theater company and began touring the country.

 In 1908, while Sills was performing in New York City, he attracted the notice of Broadway producers such as David Belasco and Charles Frohman.
 That same year he made his Broadway debut in This Woman and This Man.
 From 1908 to 1914, Sills appeared in about a dozen Broadway shows.

-In 1912, Sills joined the Summer Stock cast at the Elitch Theatre.
+In 1912, Sills joined the summer stock cast at the Elitch Theatre.
 Owner and producer of the theatre, Mary Elitch Long, reported: "Milton Sills, one of the most charming young men I ever knew, came as my leading man, and Louise Woods as leading lady, for a limited engagement."
+In 1914-1915 he starred as Geoffrey Morton in The Law of the Land at the 48th Street Theatre.

 In 1910, Sills married English stage actress Gladys Edith Wynne, a niece of actress Edith Wynne Matthison.
 The union produced one child, Dorothy Sills; Gladys filed for divorce in 1925.
 In 1926, Sills married silent film actress Doris Kenyon with whom he had a son, Kenyon Clarence Sills, born in 1927.

 Motion pictures

 In 1914, Sills made his film debut in the big-budget drama The Pit for the World Film Company and was signed to a contract with film producer William A. Brady.
 Sills made three more films for the company, including The Deep Purple opposite Clara Kimball Young.

-By the early 1920s, Sills had achieved matinee idol status and was working for various film studios, including Metro Pictures, Famous Players-Lasky, and Pathé Exchange.
-In 1923 he was Colleen Moore's leading man in the very successful Flaming Youth, but his biggest box office success was The Sea Hawk (1924), the top-grossing film of that year. in 1925, Sills and his wife, Doris Kenyon, starred in The Unguarded Hour for First National Pictures.
+By the early 1920s, Sills had achieved matinee idol status and was working for various film studios, including Metro Pictures, Famous Players–Lasky, and Pathé Exchange.
+In 1923 he was Colleen Moore's leading man in the very successful Flaming Youth, but his biggest box office success was The Sea Hawk (1924), the top-grossing film of that year.
+In 1925, Sills and his wife, Doris Kenyon, starred in The Unguarded Hour for First National Pictures.
 In 1926 he wrote the screenplay for Men of Steel, also starring in it along with Kenyon.

 Sills had begun to make the transition to sound pictures as early as 1928 with the part-talking The Barker.
 His final appearance was in the title role of The Sea Wolf (1930), a performance called "incisive" by The New York Times.